50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 or finally as

-which allows us to evaluate the performance of the propeller in terms of power coefficient as a function of the thrust coefficient and the tip speed ratio.
+This outcome allows us to evaluate the propeller’s performance in terms of power coefficient as a function of the thrust coefficient and the tip speed ratio.

-Proceeding using the Buckingham method, we can write in general functional form that
+Proceeding using the Buckingham method, then in general functional form

 The dimensional matrix is